juhahinkula/courseMate/README.md

 ### Installation

-Create MariaDB database called 'coursemate'
+Install MariaDB and create database called 'coursemate'

 Clone repository and run the application.